BrockDSL/ArcGIS_Joining_Data/README.md

 [TreeSampleChippawaATTRIBUTES_CSV.csv](TreeSampleChippawaATTRIBUTES_CSV.csv)

 **The Scenario**
 We will be mapping tree sample data for the neighbourhood of Bridgewater near Niagara Falls and Chippawa.
 Tree data is often collected with GPS units that capture Geographic Coordinates.
 Unlike the previous exercise that required street addresses, this activity will plot the X,Y data then join detailed attributes.
-Sometimes it is easier to collaborate on a field project by having one person record the attributes such as diameter at breat height, tree species, health while another person captures the GPS coordinates.
+Sometimes it is easier to collaborate on a field project by having one person record the attributes such as diameter at breast height, tree species and health, while another person captures the GPS coordinates.
 Although this example uses point data, the same general steps would apply to boundary files such as census tracts or municipal boundaries and associated tabular data.

 ----

 ## Displaying X,Y Data in ArcGIS Pro

 Open the Comma-separated values (CSV) files to see the tabular data before beginning this tutorial.
-Notice that each table includes an OBJECTID field.
-First we will display the X,Y data found in TreeSampleChippawaCOORDINATES_CSV.csv and then the attribute data will be joined with the geospatial data using ArcGIS technologies.
+Notice that each table includes an **OBJECTID** field.
+First, we will display the X,Y data found in TreeSampleChippawaCOORDINATES_CSV.csv and then the attribute data will be joined with the geospatial data using ArcGIS technologies.

 Screenshot of the COORDINATE data:
   ![image of coordinate data](https://user-images.githubusercontent.com/45638590/228039559-18895ed2-14fd-47e2-b9d9-0b8a4676e4fe.png)